 Born and raised in New York City, Peter spent most of his adult life in Vermont, where he developed a deep and enduring love of the outdoors.
 Over the years he has hiked, biked, canoed, cross-country skied, and snowshoed across much of New England and northern New York.
 This passion led him to develop a series of Zen and Deep Ecology experiences that have become a cornerstone of the program offerings through Treetop Zen Center (for more information, visit Moosis Zen Journeys).
 These multi-day contemplative wilderness retreats offer participants the chance to deepen their experience of and connection to the natural world, providing an intimate first-hand experience of the Buddhist idea of interdependence.

-Peter followed a number of career paths — including farming, forestry, and serving as a corporate treasurer — before finally entering his current career as a treatment provider and director of substance abuse services for a mental health agency in Augusta, Maine.
+Peter followed a number of career paths — including farming, forestry, and serving as a corporate treasurer — before finally entering his current career as a substance abuse counselor.
 As a householder, Peter believes that Zen practice and daily life in the world are inseparable, and he is most interested in the ways that the practice of Zen penetrates everyday experiences with family, work, community, and the world.

 “It is in that context that our Zen practice comes alive and begins to breathe,” he says.
 “While we practice formally on the cushion, our most challenging and illuminating koans await us in our homes, offices, schools, etc.”